Julie Canterbury, MA, LMHC

 Tarah Hipple-Thomas, LICSWA

 Tarah works with individuals to reduce anxiety, depression, trauma symptoms, and develop other coping skills.
 Her modality for treatment is Cognitive Processing.
 Tara uses multiple tools to help increase her client's self-awareness to further promote healing.
-Tarah has her Masters of Social Work from Capella University in 2019.
+Tarah acquired her Masters of Social Work from Capella University.

 Rebecca Williams, LICSWA